fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 ```

 As a widget needs to be used like any other canvas item we inherit from the same interface.
-To save writing all the functions required we can make use of the `widget.BaseWidget` type which handles the basics.
+To save writing all the methods required we can make use of the `widget.BaseWidget` type which handles the basics.

 Each widget definition will contain much more than the interface requires.
 It is standard in a Fyne widget to export the fields which define behaviour